GuineaDad Review: Wonder Pets!

 What’s the show about?

-Tuck the turtle is the second eldest and can be described as sensitive and empathetic, often being the one that has the emotional connection with the animals that are in need of rescuing.
-His hero costume consists of a sailor’s cap, blue Aquasocks, and a red cape.
-He usually keeps the animals company while Linny and Ming-Ming take care of the rescue operation and put their plans into action.
+Tuck the turtle is the second eldest and specializes in sensitivity and empathy, often being the one who has the emotional connection with the animals that are in need of rescuing.
+Tuck's hero costume consists of a sailor’s cap, blue Aquasocks, and a red cape.
+He usually keeps the imperiled animals company while Linny and Ming-Ming take care of the rescue operation and put their plans into action.

 The Wonder Pets usually receive their mission by “phone call,” which is a shaking tin can that holds pens and pencils in it.
-The pets “answer” the phone and are able to get a glimpse of the animal in trouble when they look into the can, almost like a video call.
+The pets answer the "phone" and are able to get a glimpse of the animal in trouble when they look into the can, almost like a video call.

-The Wonder Pets use this previous experience to help them find a way to rescue the dolphin before she drowns.
-They employ the help of a nearby swordfish, who uses his snout to help cut the net and free the dolphin.
-After Linny, Tuck, and Ming-Ming surface onto a beach on a nearby island, the adult dolphins thank the Wonder Pets for saving their baby.
-To celebrate, the Wonder Pets hold a luau where Linny shares her celery with the other three.
+In Episode One of Season One, the pets rescue a dolphin that is stuck underwater because she’s tangled in some netting meant for fishing.
+The Wonder Pets dive into the water to save her, with Linny donning a pair of goggles.
+Earlier in the episode, before the pets had left for their mission, Ming-Ming got herself tangled up in some string.
+To free her, Linny and Tuck used a pair of scissors to cut through the string.
+Employing their recently acquired knowledge of cutting tangled knots, the Wonder Pets use their previous experience to help them find a way to rescue the dolphin before she drowns.
+They enlist the help of a nearby swordfish, who uses his snout to help cut the net and free the dolphin.
+After Linny, Tuck, and Ming-Ming surface and swim to a beach on a nearby island, the adult dolphins thank the Wonder Pets for saving their baby.
+To celebrate, the Wonder Pets hold a luau where the team shares the clearest declaration of victory they can think of - celery from Linny's pocket.

 What we wish it could’ve done better!